pupil-labs/hmd-eyes/README.md

-hmd-eyes alpha
+hmd-eyes beta
 ========

-**Work in progress**: This is the **alpha version** of the new hmd-eyes Unity integration.
-We appreciate any level of feedback but can't recommend using it for production.
+**Work in progress:** This is the **beta version** of the new hmd-eyes Unity integration.
+We recommend using this version for everyone starting with hmd-eyes or starting a new project.
+Any level of feedback is highly appreciated.

 ---------------